twekberg/video_tools/README.md

 If a comment was entered, the following are done:
   1. The length of the video in HH:MM:SS:FF format is displayed.
-  2. The 'Start_time' prompt is displays which shows the clip number (starts with 1) and the auto_time_fill.
+  2. The 'Start_time' prompt displays which shows the clip number (starts with 1) and the auto_time_fill.
 Several things happen depending on what is entered:
        1. If the Enter key is entered this signifies the end of